the definitave guide to eloping in central park

 ok I LOVE Bethesda Terrace for photos, Love, love, love it.
 We have done a few ceremonies here over the years...but, let's just say that Bethesda is like the Times Sq of Central Park, So if that is your kind of thing then cool.
 But be warned that it's a bit chaotic and loud.
 Bethesda Terrace is one of our favorite places for photos in Central Park so let us know if you would like to include a stop here in your elopement photography itinerary

 Cop Cot is another Central Park ceremony location. that can be reserved for a $35 fee.
 Cop Cot is direct across from the Iconic Plaza Hotel.
 This is a great ceremony location if you plan to have guests, although the Central Park website says it can accommodate up to 50 guests, in my opinion about 25 max is a good size.
 Cop Cot is just a 2-minute walk into the park so its a great option if you have some elderly people in your group AND there are gorgeous benches incorporated into the structure so that your guests can sit and enjoy the ceremony.
 It's totally enclosed with gorgeous dappled sunlight pouring in through the vines on the gazebo.
 We ❤️ Cop Cot

-Just steps from the iconic Gapstow bridge there is a magical spot that connects Central Park with the Skyline of NYC.
+10 min walk from Bethesda Fountain and Terrance is a very popular ceremony nook!
 On this beautiful spot, the view of the San Remo building towers over you.
 Designed by architect Emery Roth in the Renaissance Revival style, it is a favorite building of many New Yorkers.
-This has been a recent favorite spot for many of our Eloping is Fun couples. it IS a busy spot so a bit of patience is required.
+This has been a recent favorite spot for many of our Eloping is Fun couples.
+One thing to keep in mind if you choose The Ramble with San Remo View, is that there is often a queue!
+Since it is a busy spot, a bit of patience is required.

 Glen Span Arch and The North Woods